 SESSION TOPIC CONTENT AND PROCESS TIMING Refer back to the key areas of evidence discussed/identified on Day 2 (using Part 2).
 Discuss the methods that can be used to implement a performance evaluation for each of these measures (Group can help fill-in a large, pre-prepared chart).
 Note the discussion in Part 2 on online methods.
 Presentation on cost effectiveness and the methods for it.
 Q&A on methods.
 MCV Resource Part 4: Implementing an outcome evaluation, including measures and methods Referring to activities done during the previous sessions, develop with participants a story board/plan for an evaluation.
 The plan should include the following elements: Stakeholders: who is important?
-The theory of change Baseline assessment measures: where are we starting from?
+Theory of change Baseline assessment measures: where are we starting from?
 Performance evaluation measures: how will we know if our strategies are the right ones?
-Introduce the differences between outcomes and impacts, and present key areas of outcome measures and the methods for them (drawing from MCV Part 4) Introduce and outline the methods for cost benefit and social return on investment as discussed in Part 4.
-Be sure to distinguish cost benefit from cost effectiveness and discuss what is the same and what is different between the two.
-Morning 1 hour Q&A session.
-Afternoon 20 minutes MCV Resource Parts 3 and 4: Reviewing findings and addressing challenges Group activity using Worksheet 3.2 and hypothetical examples from the earlier theory of change exercise on audiences for the findings (be sure participants are in same groups as earlier exercise).
-Discuss different ways to organise and share findings with identified audiences.
+Introduce the differences between outcomes and impacts, and present key areas of outcome measures and the methods for them (drawing from MCV Part 4).
+Introduce and outline the methods for cost benefit and social return on investment as discussed in Part 4.
+Be sure to distinguish cost Morning 1 hour benefit from cost effectiveness and discuss what is the same and what is different between the two.
+Q&A session.
+Afternoon 20 minutes MCV Resource Parts 3 and 4: Reviewing findings and Group activity using Worksheet 3.2 and suggested key audiences for the findings.
+Afternoon 1 hour addressing challenges Discuss different ways to organise and share findings with identified audiences.
 Present examples from the Resource, such as progress markers, dashboards, and targets for a progress evaluation (Part 3) and an outcome evaluation (Part 4).
 Participatory exercise on reporting (e.g., Margolis wheel) focused on issues/challenges faced and ideas of ways of solving them.
-Afternoon 1 hour

-SESSION TOPIC CONTENT AND PROCESS TIMING MCV Resource Parts 3 and 4: Addressing skills and challenges Group Activity: Market Place (as described in Worksheet 4.2)- Using flip charts, each of which features a question on what skills are needed to implement the evaluation.
+SESSION TOPIC CONTENT AND PROCESS TIMING MCV Resource Parts 3 and 4: Addressing skills and challenges Group Activity: Market Place (as described in Worksheet 4.2)- using flip charts, each of which features a question on what skills are needed to implement the evaluation.
 Participants discuss the questions and fill in responses.
 Flip chart 1: What skills are needed?
 Flip chart 2: What skills already exist in the team?
-Discussion around skills the team has/needs and how to acquire missing skills (including by making the evaluation less complex!).
+Discuss skills the team has/needs and how to acquire missing skills (including by making the evaluation less complex!).
 Participants individually write down challenges on index cards (one challenge per card), and the cards are grouped and discussed in plenary.
-Summarise the information on challenges in the MCV Resource parts 3 and 4.
-Afternoon 1 hour 5: Wrapping up and follow up Provide an overview of additional resources available, as noted in MCV Part 5.
+Summarise for participants the information on challenges in the MCV Resource parts 3 and 4.
+Afternoon 1 hour MCV Resource Part 5: Wrapping up and follow up Provide an overview of additional resources available, as noted in MCV Part 5.
 Discuss with participants their thoughts about next steps.
-Workshop evaluation: If you have developed a written feedback form, ask participants to complete it, and also solicit verbal feedback, asking them to respond to these questions: • What is most useful information learned? • What would they change? • What questions do remain?
-You could, for example, use the 'Ballots in the hat' method described in the Organising People's Power for Health toolkit (see Activity 34, page 107).
+Workshop evaluation: If you have developed a written feedback form, ask participants to complete it, and also solicit verbal feedback, asking them to respond to these questions: What is most useful information learned?
+What would they change?
+What questions remain?
+You could, for example, use the 'ballots in the hat' method described in the Organising People's Power for Health toolkit (see Activity 34, page 107).
 Afternoon 45 minutes